theta360developers/plugin-guide/docs/fisheye.md

         bcnt = bcnt - 1;

 A complete repository of the modified code is here:

 [https://github.com/codetricity/theta-7-image-dual-fisheye](https://github.com/codetricity/theta-7-image-dual-fisheye)

+#### 7. Build and Install

+Build the apk.
+Before installing the apk, you must manually delete the existing Plugin Application from your camera.

+Follow this process:

+1. build apk in Android Studio
+2. use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
+3. use adb install -r app-debug.apk to install the new apk you just built

+#### 8. Create Single HDR Image

 Use picturenaut to merge the 7 images into a single HDR image.

 ![Picturenaut with 7 images](example/img/fisheye/picturenaut.png)

 ![merged](example/img/fisheye/merged-image.jpg)

+#### 9. Stitch Dual-fisheye Image into Equirectangular

 I used Ichi Hirota's mobile app for the stitching.